-“Magazine were first pitched to me by a guy from Quintessence Records (before it turned into Zulu).
-Late 1979, maybe early 1980, he kept making it his business to convince me that Prog Rock was dead, that punk had killed it, that whatever cool, innovative, progressive music the future might hold — it would come from punk and the wreckage it had made of all that had come before.
-Anyway, he more or less forced Second Hand Daylight on me and, which started strong with Feed the Enemy and never really let up.
-A plane crash over the border, unconvincing border guards, hunger.
-No room for doubt.
-That was a future I could grab onto.
+“Magazine were first pitched to me by a guy from Quintessence Records.
+Late 1979, maybe early 1980, he made it his business to convince me that Prog Rock was dead, that punk had killed it, that whatever cool, innovative, progressive music the future might hold — it would come from punk and the wreckage it had made of all that had come before.
+Anyway, I finally bought Second Hand Daylight which started strong with Feed the Enemy and never really let up.
+A plane crash over the border, unconvincing border guards, suspicious arrangements, no room for doubt.
+Here was a future I could grab onto.
 And holy sh** — what a bass line!”
 (Philip Random)

 “We’re listening to Who Knows from Band of Gypsys, the Jimi Hendrix 1970 New Years live album.
 Two guys are arguing about the relative quality of his backing magicians.
 The Experience versus the Band of Gypsys lineup of Buddy Myles and Billy Cox.
 A third guy finally pipes in, ‘Hey, if they were good enough for Jimi, they’re good enough for me.
 Now shut the f*** up and listen.’
 Which, in the case of the Band of Gypsys, should drive home the point that barely eight months before his death, whatever may have been going down in the man’s personal life, Jimi Hendrix was anything but in a creative rut.”
 (Philip Random)